Katie Ledecky: Summer Olympic Games

 At the 2020 Summer Olympics in Tokyo, Japan, Ledecky won two gold medals and two silver medals, making her the most decorated U.S. female athlete for a second straight Summer Olympics.
 Ledecky began her racing in the prelims of the 400 meter freestyle, ranking first overall with her time of 4:00.45 and advancing to the final.
 However, she finished second to Australian swimmer Ariarne Titmus to win the silver medal, trailing Titmus by half a second after leading at the 300m mark.
 Ledecky's time of 3:57.36 was the second-fastest time of her career and fourth-fastest in history.
 This was Ledecky's first loss in an individual event at the Olympics.

 In the debut of the women's 1500 meter freestyle at the Summer Olympics, Ledecky set an Olympic record in her heat with a time of 15:35.35 and advanced to the final ranked first overall.
 In the same prelims session as the 1500 meter freestyle, Ledecky ranked first in the 200 meter freestyle with a time of 1:55.28 and advanced to the event's semifinals.
 She swam a 1:55.34 in the semifinals of the 200 meter freestyle and advanced to the final ranking third overall.
 In the finals of these two events, Ledecky failed to reach the podium for the 200 m freestyle, placing 5th behind Titmus, Haughey, Oleksiak, and Yang, but placed 1st in the 1500 m race, leading teammate Erica Sullivan (silver) by 4 seconds, clinching her first gold medal of the Games.
-She finished the final in 15:37.34, but her record from the prelim round still holds.
+She finished the final in 15:37.34, but her record from the preliminary round still holds.

-The next day, Ledecky anchored for Team USA in the women's 4x200 freestyle relay, winning a silver medal alongside teammates Allison Schmitt, Paige Madden, and Katie McLaughlin behind China.
+The next day, Ledecky anchored for Team USA in the women's 4 × 200 freestyle relay, winning a silver medal alongside teammates Allison Schmitt, Paige Madden, and Katie McLaughlin behind China.
 Before she entered the pool, the United States was trailing both Australia and China, but she swam a time of 1:53.76 to finish the race 0.4 seconds behind the Chinese swimmer Li Bingjie and ahead of Australia, who were the favorites coming into the competition.
 Ledecky's split was the fastest of all swimmers in the relay finals.
 Ledecky won her second gold medal of the Olympics and her seventh of all time in the 800-meter freestyle.
 Her six individual gold medals are the most of any female Olympic swimmer and female US Olympian, and the second-most of all Olympic swimmers behind Michael Phelps.
 She became the first swimmer to win a distance event three times in a row, as well as the youngest and oldest person to win the 800 free (at age 15 in 2012 and age 24 in 2021).

-Following the Olympic Games on September 22nd, Ledecky announced her intention to train with coach Anthony Nesty at the University of Florida.
+Following the Olympic Games on September 22, Ledecky announced her intention to train with coach Anthony Nesty at the University of Florida.
 Additionally, Ledecky signed on to be a volunteer swim coach for the Florida Gators.